Last updated August 21, 2023

 We primarily use your personal information to provide our Services to you, to respond to your inquiries, and to notify you about Services that we believe would be of interest to you.
 In particular, we use your information, which may include your personal information, for the following business, commercial and other purposes.
 Where required by law, we have determined the “legal basis” for using your personal information, as described below.

-- To register you to use our software and our Services; to communicate with you; to respond to your inquiries (including via email) and provide the services that that you have requested, and for other customer services purposes; account verification; to notify you about regarding goods or services that you have purchased (legal basis: to perform a contract with you or take pre-contractual steps at your request.
+- Services, Support, and other Communications.
+To register you to use our software and our Services; to communicate with you; to respond to your inquiries (including via email) and provide the services that that you have requested, and for other customer services purposes; account verification; to notify you about regarding goods or services that you have purchased (legal basis: to perform a contract with you or take pre-contractual steps at your request.
 Where the contract is with your employer or another third party, our legal basis is our legitimate interest in facilitating performance of the contract with our customer);

 - As permitted by law, for marketing and advertising purposes, including, for example, to notify you via email or other means of products and services that may be of interest to you, upcoming events, trade shows, and seminars; to send surveys or newsletters (legal basis: your consent, where required by law; otherwise, our legal basis is our legitimate interest in providing marketing information to promote the sale of our products and services);

-- To tailor the content of information that we may send or display to you; to better understand how users access and use our Sites and Services, both on an aggregated and on an individualized basis; to improve our Site and our Services (legal basis: your consent, where required by law; otherwise, our legal basis is our legitimate interest in providing marketing information to promote the sale of our products and services).
+- Analytics and Improvement.
+To tailor the content of information that we may send or display to you; to better understand how users access and use our Sites and Services, both on an aggregated and on an individualized basis; to improve our Site and our Services (legal basis: your consent, where required by law; otherwise, our legal basis is our legitimate interest in providing marketing information to promote the sale of our products and services).

 We also will use aggregate information that is not personal information to analyze trends, improve the content and general administration of the Site, and track users’ movement.